Recovery from Knee Replacement

 The knee replacement surgery recovery time varies depending on factors such as age, overall health, and how closely you follow post-operative care instructions.
-Most patients begin their recovery in the hospital for a few days under supervision, followed by several weeks or months of recovery after knee replacement at home.
+Most patients begin their recovery in the hospital for a few days under supervision, followed by several weeks or months after knee replacement at home.
 This guide breaks down each phase of recovery from knee replacement, provides essential tips, and explains what to expect for both total and partial knee replacement recovery.

 Prepare for Your Recovery